Company

 How can the OxyMem system operate at such low pressures?

 The membranes in the OxyMem MABR do not contain any pores and due to the structural integrity of the membranes the lumen does not experience the external hydrostatic pressure.
-Similar to a swimming snorkel the air in the membrane fibres does not need to overcome hydro-static head as compared to conventional aeration systems.
-This allows the system to operate as much lower pressures and thus provide significant energy savings.

 Which effluents can be treated with OxyMem MABR?